Whitney Nic James

 Clear Your Inbox

 There’s nothing worse than an overflowing email inbox.
-It’s overwhelming, to say the least.
+It’s overwhelming.
 So before heading into a new month, take some time to sift through your inbox.
 Delete the mess and store the rest.
-Create folders to help manage your inbox, and unsubscribe to any shopping sites or newsletter that you consider unwanted or “junk”.
+Create folders to help manage your inbox, and unsubscribe to any shopping sites or newsletters you consider unwanted or “junk.”

 Schedule Time to Rest